apache/parquet-format/proposals/_PROPOSAL_TEMPLATE.md

 *Short description of the proposal.
 Is it a new encoding?
 Is it backwards compatible (old readers will just ignore it)?
 Is it additional metadata?*

 ## Rationale
-Describe why this is a feature that will improve the parquet format and what alternatives currently exist for the usecase (e.g. must use a different format, or "must build additional infrastructure to avoid re-parsing footer on each query", or "must use a general purpose compression algorithm to achieve the same space, thus slowing down query performance)
+Describe why this is a feature that will improve the parquet format and what alternatives currently exist for the use case (e.g. must use a different format, or "must build additional infrastructure to avoid re-parsing footer on each query", or "must use a general purpose compression algorithm to achieve the same space, thus slowing down query performance")

 ## Spec